ybw0014/GeneticChickengineering-Reborn/README.md

 It will begin producing a resource!
 These can be used with cargo nodes to keep a steady, neverending supply of different resources!

-See [the sequence table](sequencing.md) to learn how to make specific resources, or just start breeding chickens like crazy until you have all 64 varieties!
+See [the sequence table](sequencing.md) or your in-game Slimefun Guide to learn how to make specific resources, or just start breeding chickens like crazy until you have all 64 varieties!

 ## Thanks

 None of this would be possible if it weren't for TheBusyBiscuit's hard work on Slimefun, as well as the tremendously helpful Developer's Guide.
+Furthermore, a significant portion of this addon uses similar or identical code from MobCapturer, and this project would not have gotten off the ground without it.

 ## Issues/Requests